 By Prebuilt Sites Team

-There is so much that goes into running a blog that it can be really overwhelming to keep track of sometimes.
-And when your brain feels so scattered all the time, it’s impossible to get things done.
-But there are quite a few ways you can streamline workflows to make running your blog more efficient.
+There is so much that goes into running a blog and it can be really overwhelming to keep track of sometimes.
+But there are quite a few ways you can streamline workflows to make running your blog much more efficient.
 The first step is to figure out when you’re the most efficient.
 I, for example, feel my most creative in the morning after my cup of coffee and meditation, so I generally try to do any sort of design or writing tasks in the morning when I have the clearest head.
 Once you figure out when you’re most efficient, start to plan and schedule your time so it’s conducive to when you’re most productive and make sure you’re batching your processes.
 When you plan your schedule out in advance, things run much smoother.
-And when you complete all of your writing tasks in one go, then add all your images in one go, and then do SEO, etc. If you’ve tried these tips and you’re still feeling overwhelmed, automate what you can and outsource the rest.
+And when you complete all of your writing tasks in one go, then add all your images in one go, and then do SEO, etc. things run a lot quicker.
+If you’ve tried these tips and you’re still feeling overwhelmed, automate what you can, and outsource the rest.
 If you want us to handle anything for you, reach out to us at Prebuilt Sites or The BBS Agency.
 We’d love to help you out!

 Blogging.
 It goes a little something like this: